 The ESL Endorsement requires the completion of five core courses:

 All teachers earning the ESL endorsement who want to add the endorsement to their teaching certificate should contact the Elmhurst College Department of Education Certification Officer.
-For course descriptions, refer to the College Catalog.
+To see course options, visit Course Offerings.

 *Please note: The ESL endorsement is being revised for Fall 2014.
 Graduate students planning to earn this endorsement will be advised to sequence courses during the transition.
 In addition, the bilingual endorsement coursework is expected to be available to graduate students in 2015.